Legal Structure of Our Centrist Org & Why We Chose It

 We Will Never Morph into a Centrist Party

 Political parties are among the organizations that technically (though a different form of such) fall under the 527 group legal umbrella, but we are not – and will never entertain the idea of becoming – a political party.
-Our aim is to help organizations and groups all across the centrist & moderate spectrum – including centrist party groups, and we will stay that way for the lifespan of the organization.
+Our aim is to help organizations and groups all across the centrist & moderate spectrum – including centrist party groups, but also local grassroots groups, PACs, other 527s, etc (no formal or monetary relationships with dark money groups or paid staff, though) – and we will stay that way for the lifespan of the organization.

 While a national centrist party will likely someday come into being (and most of us hope to see it happen sooner, rather than later), we believe what is needed most – both now, as well as in the future so pressure can be kept on such a party, to make sure it lives up to its ideals and isn’t beholden to special interest money like the two major parties are – is an organized grassroots network that can help centrist independent candidates, bring attention to good work being done by centrists and moderates now and help local groups (including centrist parties that are beginning to sprout up around the country) start and grow.